RonasIT/ronasit-figma-export/README.md

   npx figma-export icons -f "Sprite Frame Name" -o ./output/scss -n icons.scss
   ```

-  Saves SCSS for icons from the sprite.
-Works with `icons_sprite` frame by default, but you can pass any frame name to generate icons SCSS from.
+  Saves styles (CSS or SCSS) for icons from the sprite.
+Works with `icon_sprite` frame by default, but you can pass any frame
+  name or change the default name in `.env` to generate icons styls from any other frame.

 - **Export images:**